I’m Ambreen & about 95% of the time I can be found with a cup of coffee in my hand

 I’m originally from Pakistan.
 So my mom cooks traditional Pakistani food and is actually well-known for making the best dishes in our extended family in Pakistan and in our own community in America.
 So I promise I’m not just biased when I say my mom cooks the best food!
 But because my mom cooks so wonderfully, I tend to not learn more of the complicated Pakistani dishes myself (why settle for my average food when I can just have my mom’s perfection, you know?)

 But I’ve decided it’s time to try (and fail) and, then hopefully, succeed at cooking traditional food.
 I’m sure most of you guys know that mothers tend to explain recipes with “a little bit of X” and “just guesstimate how much Y you need”.
 I’m not about that life.
 So I’m actually super excited to get a hard recipe written out that mimics my mom’s dishes closely.
 [If you can’t tell, this section is as much for you guys as it is for me.]
 I hope you guys can join me in trying out Pakistani recipes– or feel free to judge my mishaps or celebrate my accomplishments along with me!

 Oh, You Really Wanna Know More About Me?

-I’m a current medical student at UIW SOM, but between studying & rotations I develop recipes, explore food photography, and (of course) eat every bake- uhh, for taste testing, I mean, ehm.
 I also had the opportunity before medical school to widen my skill set.
 I learned coding and became a website developer, which is actually how I came to create and develop this site for myself!
-Overall I try to spend time on things that really bring me happiness and this blog & creating recipes is definitely it.
+Overall I try to spend time on things that really bring me happiness.
+This blog & creating recipes for all of you is definitely it.

 But let’s not make this a one-sided friendship, hit me up and let’s be friends: LET’S TALK!